 Just as for ants and cockroaches, food is the main culprit for attracting mice to human homes.
 Mice represent a serious threat for the safety of tenants as they can carry fleas and diseases that can be severely harmful to humans, such as meningitis.
 Tenants can be easily exposed to these harms as mice contaminate spaces with their fur and droppings.

-Mice can take over properties quickly because of their year-round, rapid breeding.
+Mice can take over rental properties quickly because of their year-round, rapid breeding.
 Their presence can be quite destructive due to their chewing abilities, which can damage furniture, wiring, and even walls.

 Raccoons and Possums